joavzmo/DC/task_analysis.md

   * [Deep Learning with PyTorch](https://www.datacamp.com/courses/deep-learning-with-pytorch)
   * [Introduction to TensorFlow in Python](https://www.datacamp.com/courses/introduction-to-tensorflow-in-python)

-According to your [roadmap](https://trello.com/b/BLplifUB/datacamp-course-roadmap), these are "in development" courses whose contents I would like to check in more detail:
+According to [DataCamp's roadmap](https://trello.com/b/BLplifUB/datacamp-course-roadmap), these are "in development" courses whose contents I would like to check in more detail:

   * Recurrent Neural Networks for Language Modeling in Python by David Cecchini
   * Spoken Language Processing in Python by Daniel Bourke

-## Analysis of competitor's portfolio
+## Analysis of the competitor's portfolio

 There are plenty of Deep Learning online courses available.
 Some of our most relevant competitors are:

-  * Coursera: Deep Learning Specialization
+  * **Coursera**: Deep Learning Specialization
-  * edX: IBM's Deep Learning
+  * **edX**: IBM's Deep Learning
-  * Udemy: Deep Learning A-Z™: Hands-On Artificial Neural Networks
+  * **Udemy**: Deep Learning A-Z™: Hands-On Artificial Neural Networks

 ## Annotated bibliography
   * François Chollet, *Deep Learning with Python*, Manning Publications, 2018